Hi Everyone,

 April 30 Sunrise 6:00 AM Sunset 7:29 PM

-Neptune is hidden in the glare of the Sun.
+Neptune is hidden in deep in the glow of sunrise.

 This shower is produced by dust particles left behind by comet C/1861 G1 Thatcher, which was discovered in 1861.

-The waning gibbous moon will block out many of the fainter meteors this year, but if you are patient you should still be able to catch a few of the brightest ones.
+The nearly new moon will ensure dark skies for what should be a good show this year.
 Best viewing will be from a dark location after midnight.
 Meteors will radiate from the constellation Lyra, but can appear anywhere in the sky.

 Evenings in early April offer an excellent opportunity to view the zodiacal light.
 Zodiacal light is a faint, roughly triangular whitish glow seen in the night sky which appears to extend up from the vicinity of the sun along the ecliptical plane.
 It is caused by sunlight scattered by space dust in the orbital plane of the Earth.